Our client: Allo

 - Parcel tracking that would allow customers to see the exact date of delivery to the place they chose

-Our business analysis department segmented mobile users, something Allo hadn’t done before, as they had put all mobile users in one category.
+Our business analysis department segmented mobile users, something we hadn’t done before, as all mobile users were in one category.

 Android users were more numerous than iOS users, but their average check size was smaller. iOS users converted more often and made more purchases via the mobile app